cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 **January 24th, 2017** [Asif Emon](https://www.linkedin.com/in/asifemon/)
 (Fraunhofer) publishes
-[Using Drugs as Molecular Probes: A Computational Chemical Biology Approach in Neurodegenerative Diseases](https://content.iospress.com/articles/journal-of-alzheimers-disease/jad160222) which jump started both the chemoinformatics side of BEL and inspired the later Bio2BEL project.
+[Using Drugs as Molecular Probes: A Computational Chemical Biology Approach in Neurodegenerative Diseases](https://content.iospress.com/articles/journal-of-alzheimers-disease/jad160222) which jump started both the cheminformatics side of BEL and inspired the later Bio2BEL project.

 **February 22th, 2017**